 Anu Mohan

 Anu Mohan is an Indian actor, best known for Tamil cinema.
-Anu Mohan began their career in 1987.
+Anu Mohan began their career in 1987 and has been a prominent figure in the industry for over 39 years.
 With 30 credits to their name, Anu Mohan remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Anu Mohan's career remains one of the longest and most celebrated in Tamil cinema.

 Biography